WestGrid/trainingMaterials/pages/courses.md

 dataframes, working with images, multidimensional arrays in xarray, working with 3D multi-resolution data in yt, running Python scripts from the command line including processing arguments and standard input, and other topics.<br>
 <br>
-We could customize this workshop to address your specific Python workflows.
+We can customize this workshop to address your specific Python workflows.
 </p>
 </details>